To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 There are two thoughts here.
 If you hide your camera, thieves won’t realize there’s a camera they need to avoid, so they’re more likely to break into your home and be on camera.
 Plus, they won’t tamper with it and potentially ruin any evidence you may have obtained.

-This is an excellent solution for convenience stores because burglars can almost guarantee the camera will capture their face.
+This is an excellent solution for convenience stores because burglars can almost guarantee the camera will capture their faces.
 However, for home security, we don’t recommend this.

 WiFi Security Cameras